 - Increased Revenue.
 80% of shoppers are more likely to purchase if a brand offers a personalized experience.

 - Reduce Resource Waste.
-More accurate data means you can create more granular campaigns and hone in on your most profitable customers.
+More accurate data (because your customers provided it themselves) means you can create more granular campaigns and hone in on your most profitable customers.

-But this doesn’t have to be limited to just improving your marketing campaigns & messaging.
+But zero-party data doesn’t have to be limited to just improving your marketing campaigns & messaging.
 It can extend to the rest of your business like:

-- Inventory Forecasting: Build a better understanding of what customers are shopping for and when to avoid sell-outs and excess inventory.
+- Inventory Forecasting: Zero-party data builds a better understanding of what customers are shopping for and when to avoid sell-outs and excess inventory.

-- Product Development/Improvement: For example, if you have a trend of bad reviews that a product breaks often or wish you made XYZ item.
+- Product Development/Improvement: Zero-party data will help you uncover areas of opportunity like an influx of bad reviews that a product breaks often or those wishing you made XYZ item

 - Feature Implementation: Zero-party data can help dictate where to focus new retention efforts, like introducing a loyalty program or adding a product subscription option.